 Honestly, I had never heard of this until my son was in school and it's usually only celebrated in the lower grades.
 Why is it the 100th day and not the 50th or 150th?
 I went to the internet and searched "who started the 100th day of school celebration?"
 (This was never a thing when I was a kid!)
 Although I couldn't verify who was the one who began this fun celebration, I can tell you some of the theories on it

-According to About Parenting, the 100th day of school is well celebrated since teachers use it as a means to group “tens” equaling up to 100.
+According to About Parenting, the 100th day school is well celebrated for teachers use it as a means to group "tens" equaling up to 100.
 A mathematical celebration if you will.
 Putting together a 100 piece puzzle.
 Counting the number of days up to 100.
 Counting by 1s, 2s, 5s and 10s.
 Remember when the number 100 was a big number?
 The 100 day celebration seems to be enjoyed mostly by the lower grades such as K through 2nd.

 If you head to Pinterest and search 100 days of school, you will be inundated with printables, decorations and poster size ideas on classifying and sorting 100 items on a poster board which is one of the activities most of the schools that celebrate this day have the kids put together.

 My son came up with the ideas of putting 100 feathers on a hand drawn peacock.
 We already had a piece of poster and got the rest from Amazon to get our supplies.
 It was super simple as we only needed markers, a googlie eye and feathers.
 We picked up the supplies and he had a great time putting this together with very little help.
 When he was finished using white glue with the feathers, I went over the feathers with a hot glue gun to ensure he wouldn't lose any of them.